 Grills from these companies are completely unlike the standard grill that you already have.
 Instead of using a long and narrow design, these grills look more like large eggs that are squatter and more compact in shape.
 This design allows the smoke and heat to rise up from the bottom and cover your food for even cooking, and the lid on top keeps that heat from escaping.

 One thing you should know about these grills is that you usually need to purchase a stand for one.
 Big Green Egg calls its stands nests, and both companies sell some grills that come with a stand.
 You can also buy a picnic table or an outdoor table with a cut out in the center that will accommodate that grill.

 You may want to look at some of the accessories available too like a chimney cap that vents excess smoke or grill light that fits inside the grill and illuminates the racks for cooking at night.
 The most important thing that you need is a cover, which will completely cover the top and sides of the grill to keep it safe from the rain and snow.

 As Kamada Joe and Big Green Egg both make ceramic grills that are similar in shape and design, we created a list of the top products from both companies.
 You can view those products to find out whether grills from Kamada Joe or Big Green Egg are right for your backyard barbecues.

-Jump here if you want to see our Big Green Egg vs Weber Grills Review.
+Jump here if you want to see Weber comparison from Big Green Egg.

 Best Kamado Joe Grills